getodk/docs/README.md

 ```

 #### Reason & Fix:
-You got an incorrect` sphinx` version, and you can fix this by reinstall `sphinx` using `requirements.txt`.
+It caused by an incorrect` sphinx` version, and you can fix this by reinstalling `sphinx` using `requirements.txt`.